-Marine and Freshwater Fungi welcomes submissions of the following article types: Case Report, Classification, Correction, Data Report, Erratum, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.
+Marine and Freshwater Fungi welcomes submissions of the following article types: Brief Research Report, Case Report, Classification, Correction, Data Report, Erratum, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Marine and Freshwater Fungi, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Avenue du Tribunal Fédéral 34

 Tel +41(0)21 510 17 40

 Fax +41 (0)21 510 17 01

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact firstname.lastname@example.org

 For queries regarding Research Topics, Editorial Board applications, and journal development, please contact email@example.com